impak-finance/django-oidc-rp/docs/settings.rst

 ---------------------

 This setting defines whether or not nonces should be used when forging authorization requests.
 Nonces are used to mitigate replay attacks.
+This should always be set to True when using the implicit flow!

 Default: ``True``